taiatiniyara/totolaw/docs/organization-management.md

 - Only letters, numbers, hyphens, and underscores allowed
 - Examples: `FIJI-HIGH-COURT`, `SAMOA-MAGISTRATE`, `TONGA-TRIBUNAL`

-## Managing Existing Organizations
+## Managing Existing Organisations

-### Viewing All Organizations
+### Viewing All Organisations
-Navigate to: `/dashboard/system-admin/organizations`
+Navigate to: `/dashboard/system-admin/organisations`

-### Organization List Features
+### Organisation List Features
-- View all active and inactive organizations
+- View all active and inactive organisations
-- See organization details (name, code, type, description)
+- See organisation details (name, code, type, description)
 - Check creation and update dates
 - Quick statistics (total, active, inactive counts)

-### Editing Organizations
+### Editing Organisations

-**Edit Organization Details:**
+**Edit Organisation Details:**
-1. Find the organization in the list
+1. Find the organisation in the list
-2. Click the **"Edit"** button next to the organization
+2. Click the **"Edit"** button next to the organisation
 3. Update the desired fields:
-   - Organization name
+   - Organisation name
-   - Organization type
+   - Organisation type
-   - Parent organization
+   - Parent organisation
    - Description
-4. Click **"Update Organization"**
+4. Click **"Update Organisation"**
 5. Changes are saved and logged in the audit trail

 **What Can Be Edited:**
-- ✅ Organization name
+- ✅ Organisation name
-- ✅ Organization type
+- ✅ Organisation type
-- ✅ Parent organization
+- ✅ Parent organisation
 - ✅ Description
-- ❌ Organization code (cannot be changed after creation)
+- ❌ Organisation code (cannot be changed after creation)

 **Validation Rules:**
 - Name and type are required fields
-- An organization cannot be its own parent
+- An organisation cannot be its own parent
 - All changes are audited

-### Activating/Deactivating Organizations
+### Activating/Deactivating Organisations

-**Deactivate an Organization:**
+**Deactivate an Organisation:**
-1. Find the organization in the list
+1. Find the organisation in the list
-2. Click the power button (⚡) next to the organization
+2. Click the power button (⚡) next to the organisation
 3. Confirm the deactivation
-4. Users will no longer be able to access this organization's data
+4. Users will no longer be able to access this organisation's data

-**Reactivate an Organization:**
+**Reactivate an Organisation:**
-1. Scroll to the "Inactive Organizations" section
+1. Scroll to the "Inactive Organisations" section
-2. Click the power button (⚡) next to the organization
+2. Click the power button (⚡) next to the organisation
 3. Confirm the reactivation
-4. Users can now access the organization again
+4. Users can now access the organisation again

 **Important:** Deactivating does NOT delete data - it only prevents access.

-## What Happens After Creating an Organization
+## What Happens After Creating an Organisation

-When you create a new organization, the system automatically:
+When you create a new organisation, the system automatically:

-1. ✅ Creates the organization with unique code
+1. ✅ Creates the organisation with unique code
 2. ✅ Sets up standard roles:
    - Judge
    - Magistrate